tesch1/qt-google-analytics-collector/README.md

 to build the example:

-- edit main.cpp to set your own Google Analytics Client ID (ie UA-00000000-0)
+- edit main.cpp to set your own Google Analytics Tracking ID (ie UA-00000000-0)

 then